 #3.
-Obamacare Appoints A Death Panel:
+Obamacare Appoints A Death Panel

-These 15 unelected bureaucrats have the power to decide what medical treatment is best for the Medicare patient, instead of the patient (with help of his family and physician) deciding for himself.
+These 15 unelected bureaucrats were also given the power to decide what medical treatment is best for the Medicare patient, instead of the patient (with help of his family and physician) deciding for himself.
 The IPAB removes all personal medical decision-making from the individual.
-Remember, Medicare patients are senior citizens, the people who typically need the most medical care.
+Remember, Medicare patients are mostly senior citizens, the people who typically need the most medical care.
 The IPAB may not value the lives of senior citizens as much as we do (Obamacare senior advisor, Ezekiel Emmanuel once stated he believes in ‘allocations by age’ if that gives you any clue).

 According to Physicians For Reform, “The recommendations of the IPAB become LAW unless Congress: 1.Overturns the recommendations, and then 2.
 Passes its own legislation cutting Medicare by an equal or greater amount.
 Both provisions require a 60-vote majority in the Senate.”

 #2.
-Obamacare Is About Government Control:
+Obamacare Is About Government Control

 Remember during the healthcare debates when former House Speaker, Nancy Pelosi said, “We have to pass the bill in order to find out what’s in it?”
-Well, since it has been passed, we have found out that Obamacare is not really even about healthcare at all, but about government control.
+Well, since it was been passed, we have found out that Obamacare is not really even about healthcare at all, but about government control.

-As mentioned earlier, Obamacare fundamentally changes the role of the physician.
+As mentioned earlier, Obamacare fundamentally changed the role of the physician.
 Again according to Physicians For Reform, “Section 3007 of PPCA (Obamacare) gives the Secretary of HHS extraordinary power to review physicians’ medical decision-making and grants the Secretary power to financially punish physicians who do not comply with the ‘cost-effectiveness’ standards set by the Secretary.
 Physicians who do not comply will run the risk of being regulated out of business.”

 In summation: we are already grossly aware that Obamacare was shoved down our throats in 2010.
 Now, we can see how it: forces healthcare providers and businesses to comply with its 10,000+ regulations, invades our privacy (through EMR and bank account monitoring), forces us to buy health insurance against our will, raids our wallets (through increased debt and taxation), forces doctors out of business (through low reimbursements and absurd regulations), violates our religious freedom, and steals our power of personal decision-making… If that’s not all government control, I don’t know what is.

 #1.
-Obamacare Destroys the Best Healthcare System In The World:
+Obamacare Destroys the Best Healthcare System In The World